Matteljay/bitchute-dl/README.md

     sudo pip install bitchute-dl

-If you prefer to download [this repository](https://github.com/Matteljay/bitchute-dl/releases) you could install it like so:
+If you prefer to download [this repository](https://github.com/Matteljay/bitchute-dl/releases) you could install it after unpacking like so:

     sudo pip install .